Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 - Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per game.
+- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.

-- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per contest.
+- On the boards, the Nuggets are ranked No. 1 in the league, giving up 40.8 rebounds per contest.

-- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked team in the league.
+- Looking at assists, the Nuggets have conceded 25.7 per contest, 15th in the NBA.

 Deandre Ayton vs. the Nuggets